LichAmnesia/LichBlog/source/_posts/Web-Front-End-Development-Project-Portal.md

 - Each time, players will see different people and their information.
 Then they will decide to accept or deny their entry.
 - After players decide, the page will generate a new person.
 - More content will be added.

+## 2.3 Project 1 Milestone 3

+This is about immigration issues.
+This game is kind of like a game called papers, please.
+In the game your job is an immigration inspector to control the people entering your country.
+You need to inspect the immigrants and visitors to to find hidden terrorists, smugglers and so on.
+What you do here is very simple.
+Just look at the portrait, passport, there answers to the immigrationn questions.
+And decide to allow them enter or reject them to enter your country.
+Each time the game will generate a new person, with her/his portrait and passport.

+It's built by pixi.js.
+And the picture is computed offline by a low poly script.
+Low poly is a polygon mesh in 3D computer graphics that has a relatively small number of polygons.

+The only interaction is to approve the entry or deny the entry.